- Type of Government: Parliamentary Republic

 5. Comply with Tunisian Labeling and Packaging Requirements

 For products exported to Tunisia, especially consumer goods (food, electronics, pharmaceuticals), compliance with labeling and packaging regulations is mandatory.
-These regulations are intended to ensure consumer safety and provide information about the product.

 - How to Proceed: